BurendoUK/burendo-handbook-public/blog/2023-03-31-Aws-iam-azure-ad-integration.md

 # AWS IAM and Azure AD Integration

 When it comes to User Management and authentication into multiple systems, it's good practice to have a single source of truth, and this applies even for authentication into public clouds.
-In this blog post we will cover how to integrate Azure AD and AWS IAM Identity Center, so that you can have a central mechanism of managing user accounts.
+In this blog post we will cover how to integrate Azure AD and AWS IAM Identity Centre, so that you can have a central mechanism of managing user accounts.

 <!--truncate-->